Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 ![](dashboardSelection.png)

 In the Widget selection step, you can choose from a list of available components to add to your dashboard.
-Each component is listed with its name and type.
-Select the desired component and click on CHOOSE WIDGET to proceed.
+Each component is listed with its name.
+Select the desired component and click on OK to proceed.

 **Widget confirmation:**

 ![](dashboardWidgetConfirmation.png)

 After selecting a component, you will be prompted to confirm your choice.
 This step ensures that the correct widget is being added to the dashboard.
-If everything looks good, click on OK to continue.
+If everything looks good, click on SELECT to continue.

 **Widget base configuration:**